Clastify logo

 What fragmentation tells you

-Mass spectrometry is an analytical technique that ionises particles and then separates the ions by their mass-to-charge ratio.
+Mass spectrometry is an analytical technique that ionises particles, then separates the ions formed according to their mass-to-charge ratio.
 In organic mass spectrometry, molecules may break into smaller ions.
-That bond breaking is called fragmentation, and it produces characteristic charged pieces of the original molecule.
+This bond breaking is called fragmentation, and it produces characteristic charged pieces of the original molecule.

-A mass spectrum plots relative intensity against mass-to-charge ratio, m/z, where m is the mass of an ion (kg) and z is its charge number (dimensionless).
-For many school-level organic spectra, most ions carry a single positive charge, so m/z values can be treated like relative masses when interpreting the spectrum.
+A mass spectrum is a graph of relative intensity against mass-to-charge ratio, m/zm/z, where m is the mass of an ion (kg) and z is its charge number (dimensionless).
+In many school-level organic spectra, most ions carry a single positive charge, so m/zm/z values can be treated like relative masses when interpreting the spectrum.

 Image

 A fragmentation pattern is the set of peaks in a mass spectrum produced by the different fragment ions.
-The data booklet gives data for specific fragments, so the task is to match the evidence to the structure rather than memorise a long list.
+The data booklet gives data for specific fragments, so the skill is matching evidence to structure rather than memorising a long list.

 Using a mass spectrum